Dairy contract legislation – what does it mean for dairy farmers?

 Dairy cows

 For most dairy farmers, their contract to sell milk is the single most important piece of paper they have for their business and shapes the relationship with their milk buyer.
-Read our explainer on the new legislation for dairy contracts.
+Read our explainer on the new legislation and what it means for dairy contracts.

 In 2018, an industry-wide review of the Groceries Code Adjudicator, found that there was an uneven distribution of power within the dairy sector.
-This led to Defra announcing that they would launch a consultation on contract regulation aimed at improving fairness in the dairy supply chain in 2020.
+In 2020, Defra launched a consultation on contract regulation which found strong support for a statutory baseline to help ensure all contracts meet an acceptable standard.

 What's wrong with contracts now?